radiomic/CLEARtrial2/index.md

 We strongly recommend referring to the CLEAR-E3 publication to maximize the benefit of this online CLEAR-E3 document.

+## Publication

-### Publication: Explanation and Elaboration with Examples for CLEAR (CLEAR-E3): an EuSoMII Radiomics Auditing Group Initiative
+Explanation and Elaboration with Examples for CLEAR (CLEAR-E3): an EuSoMII Radiomics Auditing Group Initiative

 ##